steidani/FireDanger/README.rst

 - Keetch-Byram Drought Index
 - McArthur Mark 5 Forest Fire Danger Index

-The package is developed as part of the project "Waldbrandmanagement auf der Alpennordseite" by the Canton of Bern, the `University of Bern <https://www.geography.unibe.ch/about_us/staff/dr_steinfeld_daniel/index_eng.html>`_ and the `Wyss Academy for Nature <https://www.wyssacademy.org/>`_.
+The package is developed as part of the project "Waldbrandmanagement auf der Alpennordseite" by the `University of Bern <https://www.geography.unibe.ch/about_us/staff/dr_steinfeld_daniel/index_eng.html>`_.
 A big "thank you" to the `Swiss federal institute of forest, snow and landscape research WSL <https://www.wsl.ch/en/index.html>`_ for providing a public `WIKI <https://wikifire.wsl.ch/tiki-index.html>`_ with reference information on the mostly used fire weather indices.

 ..